-The flat dark grey on green interface is well laid out but feels a little claustrophobic.
+The flat dark grey-on-green interface is well laid out but feels a little claustrophobic.
 I wonder if there could be a bit more distinction between the various modules like on the original Predator.

 Running through the first set of presets provides a good selection of useful sounds.
-Typical of Rob Papen’s synths there is a huge collection of well designed presets included.
+Typical of Rob Papen’s synths there is a huge collection of well-designed presets included.
 Finding instant gratification is no problem.

 The included effect section is also fantastic sounding.
 There are only five effects included, and just the chorus is an individual device.
 The flanger/Phaser and delay/reverb are toggled, so you can only have at most three effects running.
 Maybe because there is less to choose from that the synth sounds so open and transparent.
 I’m not sure.

-The reverb is one of the best I’ve heard on a virtual synth before, and the chorus effect is pretty close too.
+The reverb is one of the best I’ve heard on a stand-alone synth before, and the chorus effect is pretty close too.
 Both provide me with that wide-eyed wow look when I first tested the synth.

-Rob Papen instruments would typically not be the top of my list for a recommendation for a complete novice.
+Rob Papen instruments would typically not be at the top of my list for a recommendation for a complete novice.
 Synths like Blue 2, Raw and Predator, are all fantastic sounding but are very sophisticated instruments to master.
 However, Go2 has many benefits for a beginner.
 With all the controls visible on the front page it might feel a little overwhelming at first, but confidence will grow as you experiment and tweak settings.